 - If the general inspector suggests a further analysis of a certain component of the house, give the buyer’s agent the contact info for your own professionals (electrician, plumber, etc) and strongly suggest they call your contact instead of someone they find online.

 - If the buyer’s agent doesn’t want to use your recommendation and feels more comfortable using their own contractor, ask them for the contractor’s information in advance.
-Check Google/Yelp/Houzz reviews to make sure they seem reputable and not over-priced.
+Check sites like Google or Yelp or Houzz for reviews to make sure they seem reputable and not over-priced.

 - Compile a list of your trusted contractors.
 Ideally, you’ll need to know a reputable plumber, electrician, HVAC, chimney, and foundation/drainage company.
 It would also help to have a pool company and a roofer.
 If you don’t have a trusted network of contractors, ask other realtors for referrals until you’ve built out your list.